 The penalty for violating the open records law -- $500 -- has stood strong since the 1970s.
-It's a simple matter of cause and effect: Surely a more substantial penalty will lead to more boards taking the rules more seriously.

 Often -- sometimes a little too often -- our local school and selectboards hold portions of their meetings in executive session.
 Typically, this happens when boards need to hold "sensitive" discussions (for example: legal or fiscal negotiations; real estates transactions; employee or personell matters; student or employee disciplinary records; or, as the National Freedom of Information Coalition puts it, discussions that would "result in a clear and imminent peril to public safety").

 H.497 does not address whether minutes need to be kept during these executive sessions.
 While on the surface this may seem incidental, if the executive session is later challenged, and the board is found to have been behind closed doors illegally, there's no record of any discussions that took place.